Vetcove stock

 Frequently asked questions

-Is Vetcove still a private company?
+Is Vetcove a public or private company?

 What is Vetcove's valuation?